calmm-js/documentation/introduction-to-calmm.md

 ## The architecture

 Ingredients are a start, but not enough.
 To bake a cake, we need a proper recipe.
-In fact, when we started using the Calm^2 ingredients, we had some ideas on how we could break down UI logic and combine the ingredients to solve problems, but it wasn't until we had gathered some experience using them that we started to see how to really do that effectively.
+In fact, when we started using the Calmm ingredients, we had some ideas on how we could break down UI logic and combine the ingredients to solve problems, but it wasn't until we had gathered some experience using them that we started to see how to really do that effectively.
 For example, we didn't